How to make sure you choose eco-friendly sustainable hotels for your next trip and help cultivate a sustainable living.

-Not only does Environmentally Friendly Hotels give you the chance to choose from thousands of green hotels, it also lists each hotel’s green attributes before you book.
+Not only does Environmentally Friendly Hotels give you the chance to choose from thousands of sustainable hotels, it also lists each hotel’s green attributes before you book.
 From gray water recycling to whether the source of food served in its restaurants.

 Whether you’re traveling for work or for pleasure, the Green Globe app will help you create an eco-friendly trip.
-Log-on to spy green hotels, conference rooms, or attractions for each destination, then click onto your chosen hotel, knowing that it has had to hit more than 40 different criteria to prove how green it really is.
+Log-on to spy sustainable hotels, conference rooms, or attractions for each destination, then click onto your chosen hotel, knowing that it has had to hit more than 40 different criteria to prove how green it really is.
 The criteria each hotel is measured against includes low energy and water consumption and a strong waste management plan.
 You can also share your itinerary with your family or colleagues through the app should they fancy a greener option.

-If you’re searching for hotels on the site, type in Green Leaders on Trip Advisor.
+If you’re searching for sustainable hotels on the site, type in Green Leaders on Trip Advisor.
 This will immediately take you to all the eco-chic retreats at your planned destination.
 Offered in partnership with Energy Star, a program run by the U.S. Environmental Protection Agency, it rates hotels according to how much they recycle, whether they have solar panels, and even electric car charging stations.